 Smoked Pork Butt

-This smoked pork recipe is one of my favorites.
-It makes quite a bit of pork so once you’re done with dinner, you can easily use the leftovers in your favorite sandwiches or as a topper for potatoes.
+It makes quite a bit of meat, so once you’re done with dinner, you can easily use the leftovers in your favorite sandwiches or as a topper for potatoes.

 Both pork shoulder and pork butt come from the shoulder of the pig.
 The butt comes from higher on the foreleg than the shoulder.